security-code-scan/security-code-scan.github.io/README.md

 <span class="octicon octicon-mark-github"/> [Open Source](https://github.com/security-code-scan/security-code-scan)

 # Installation
-Security Code Scan (SCS) can be installed as:
+Security Code Scan (SCS) [can be installed as](https://docs.microsoft.com/en-us/visualstudio/code-quality/install-roslyn-analyzers):
 * [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=JaroslavLobacevski.SecurityCodeScan).
 Use the link or open "Tools > Extensions and Updates..."
 Select "Online" in the tree on the left and search for SecurityCodeScan in the right upper field.
 Click "Download" and install.
 * [NuGet package](https://www.nuget.org/packages/SecurityCodeScan/).
   * Right-click on the root item in your solution.
 Select "Manage NuGet Packages for Solution...".
 Select "Browse" on the top and search for Security Code Scan.
 Select project you want to install into and click "Install".
   * Another option is to install the package into all projects in a solution: use "Tools > NuGet Package Manager > Package Manager Console".
 Run the command `Get-Project -All | Install-Package SecurityCodeScan`.

 Installing it as NuGet package gives an advantage to choose projects in a solution that should be analyzed.
 It is a good idea to exclude test projects, because they do not make it into a final product.
+> :warning:Note:
+> In a .NET Core project, if you add a reference to a project that has SCS as a NuGet package, it is automatically added to the dependent project too.
+To disable this behavior, for example if the dependent project is a unit test project, mark the NuGet package as private in the *.csproj* or *.vbproj* file of the referenced project:
+>
+> ```xml
+> <PackageReference Include="SecurityCodeScan" Version="2.8.0" PrivateAssets="all" />
+> ```
-However it requires discipline to install SCS into every solution a developer works with (Unfortunately netstandard projects propagate the analyzer to all dependent projects, so you may need to use other means to filter the results).
+However it requires discipline to install SCS into every solution a developer works with.
 Installing it as a Visual Studio extension is a single install action.

 Because of the [Roslyn](https://github.com/dotnet/roslyn) technology SCS is based on, only the NuGet version runs during a build (VS extension provides IntelliSense only) and can be integrated to any Continuous Integration (CI) server that supports [MSBuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx).